chaz23/project-stallion/README.md

 ## Version 1.1.0
   * Included headless browsing capabilities using PhantomJS.
-  * Ability to open multiple tabs using the same webdriver instance.
+  * Ability to open two tabs using the same webdriver instance.

 Toggle between Betfair and William Hill sites.
 Extract data and print to file.

+## Version 1.2.0
+  * Ability to open multiple tabs using the same webdriver instance.
+  * Added data extraction from Centrebet.
+  * Time resolution ~5 seconds.